 As the originators are credit institutions, they are supervised by the relevant banking supervisors (and if a prospectus is required, by the relevant securities regulator).
 As noted above, synthetic securitisations are fairly limited in the Portuguese market and, as such, no substantiated trend can be identified but 2019 saw the first synthetic securitisation carried out in compliance with CRR requirements, while 2021 witnessed the first synthetic STS deal.
 Interested parties may also look into the structures commonly used in other jurisdictions for guidance, but Portuguese legal requirements may entail some adjustments.

-8. SPECIFIC ASSET TYPES

-8.1 Common Financial Assets

-In more recent years, the most common securitised performing assets among financial institutions have been mortgage loans (both retained and market deals), commercial mortgage loans, consumer loans (secure and unsecured, including auto loans) and SME loans.
+8. Specific Asset Types 8.1 Common Financial Assets In more recent years, the most common securitised performing assets among financial institutions have been: - mortgage loans (both retained and market deals); - commercial mortgage loans; - consumer loans (secure and unsecured, including auto loans); and - · SME loans.

 For non-financial institutions, electricity receivables (tariff deficits and the like) have been the most commonly securitised asset, along with highway toll receivables, tax and social security credits and TV broadcasting rights receivables.

-In the NPL segment, the most significant assets have been secured loans from banks (in particular, non-performing mortgage loans), without prejudice to unsecured loan transactions.
+In the NPL segment, the most significant assets have been secured loans from banks (in par- Contributed by: Benedita Aires and Orlando Vogler Guiné, VdA ticular, non-performing mortgage loans), without prejudice to unsecured loan transactions.
 In fact, given that NPLs are still the most significant issue to be solved in the Portuguese financial system, this market segment is expected to grow in volume and innovation, including with rated transactions being brought to the market, the most recent one having come to light in August 2021.

-Finally, as the sustainable finance trend progresses swiftly, sustainable securitisation is expected to become a trend, noting that the first Iberian green RMBS was originated and issued out of Portugal in 2020.

-8.2 Common Structures

-The applicable legal framework is the same regardless of the asset class.
+As the sustainable finance trend progresses swiftly, sustainable securitisation is expected to grow, noting that the first Iberian green RMBS was originated and issued out of Portugal in 2020.
+8.2 Common Structures The applicable legal framework is the same regardless of the asset class.
 The documentation package is essentially also the same, with the relevant adjustments dictated by the type of assets.

-9. IMPACT OF COVID-19

-9.1 Pandemic-Related Legal Issues

-Several governmental and private measures have been implemented since March 2020 to fight the consequences of the COVID-19 pandemic, including measures aiming to suspend enforcement against debtors in default scenarios.

-Specifically, the public moratorium provided for in Decree-Law No 10-J/2020 of 26 March established extraordinary measures for the protection of bank customers in the context of a public health emergency, namely by allowing for the suspension of bank customers' payment obligations for a certain period of time.

-In addition, industry moratoria measures have been made available by credit institutions to their customers, namely a private initiative general moratoria on both mortgage and non-mortgage loans granted to individuals.
-These measures contemplated the extension of the term of certain loans and the suspension of the payment of principal in the case of credit operations where the repayment was to be made in instalments.

-Further measures were implemented to suspend judicial enforcement in different time periods between March 2020 and April 2021.
-No limitations on judicial enforcement are currently in place by virtue of the pandemic.
-These moratoria measures have been recognised in the context of securitised loans without triggering any defaults under such loans or the corresponding notes.

-The industry moratoria and the general public moratoria terminated in March 2021 and September 2021 respectively, but there has been a special extension of the public moratorium for the sectors most affected by the pandemic (such as transportation and hospitality) until September 2022.
-Considering this, full visibility on the material impact of these measures will only be available after September 2022.

-Despite the pandemic, the market was very active in 2020 and 2021, with several securitisation transactions over the most common financial assets, such as mortgage loans, consumer loans and SME loans.

-Aside from the measures mentioned above, no material new regulation or legislation for securitisation has been approved in Portugal, nor are there any new trends in terms of assets being securitised by issuers nor related legal issues that could be deemed to be directly linked to the pandemic.

-PORTUGAL LAW AND PRACTICE

-Contributed by: Benedita Aires and Orlando Vogler Guiné, VdA

-VdA is a leading international law firm with more than 40 years of history, and is recognised for its impressive track record and innovative approach in corporate legal services.
-It provides highly specialised legal services covering several industries and practice areas, enabling it to overcome the increasingly complex challenges faced by clients.
+Contributed by: Benedita Aires and Orlando Vogler Guiné, VdA VdA is a leading international law firm with more than 40 years of history, recognised for its impressive track record and innovative approach to corporate legal services.
+Its highly specialised legal services cover several industries and practice areas, enabling VdA to overcome the increasingly complex challenges faced by clients.
 VdA offers robust solutions grounded in consistent standards of excellence, ethics and professionalism.
-The team's high-quality work is recognised by clients and stakeholders, as well as leading professional associations, legal publications and academic entities.
-Through the VdA Legal Partners network, clients have access to seven jurisdictions, with broad sectoral coverage in all Portuguese-speaking African countries, as well as Timor-Leste.
+VdA has been consistently recognised for its outstanding and innovative services, having received the most prestigious international accolades and awards of the legal industry.
+Through the VdA Legal Partners network, clients have access to seven jurisdictions (Angola, Cabo Verde, Equatorial Guinea, Mozambique, Portugal, São Tomé and Príncipe, and Timor-Leste), with broad sectoral coverage in all Portuguese-speaking African countries, as well as Timor-Leste.
+Authors

-AUTHORS